-Real Estate Owned and Joint Venture
+Real Estate Owned and Joint Venture Assets

-In 2015, we originated a \$177.0 million senior loan secured by a retail property in Portland, Oregon.
-In 2021, we took title to the retail property; such acquisition was accounted for as an asset acquisition under ASC 805.
-Accordingly, we recognized the property on our balance sheet as REO with a carrying value of \$78.6 million, which included the estimated fair value of the property.
+Portland Retail / Redevelopment - In 2015, we originated a \$177.0 million senior loan secured by a retail property in Portland, Oregon, OR.
+In December 2021, we took title to the retail property; such acquisition property and accounted for the property on a consolidated basis.
+The transaction was accounted for as an asset acquisition under ASC 805.
+Accordingly, we recognized recorded the property on our balance sheet the Condensed Consolidated Balance Sheets as REO with a carrying value of \$78.6 million, which included the estimated fair value of the property.
 In addition, we assumed \$2.0 million in other net assets of the REO.

-Concurrently with taking the title to the REO asset, we contributed a portion of the REO asset to a joint venture (the "REO JV") with a third party local development operator ("JV Partner"), whereby we have a 90% interest and the JV Partner has a 10% interest.
-As of March 31, 2024, the REO JV held REO assets with a net carrying value of \$72.8 million.
-We have priority of distributions up to \$79.8 million before the JV Partner can participate in the economics of the REO JV.
+Concurrently with taking the title to the REO asset, we We contributed a portion of the REO asset with a carrying value of \$68.9 million to a joint venture (the "REO JV") with a third party local development operator developer ("JV Partner"), whereby we have had a 90% interest and the JV Partner has had a 10% interest.
+The JV Partner's interest in the property was presented within "Noncontrolling interests in equity of consolidated joint ventures" on the Condensed Consolidated Balance Sheets.
+As of March 31, 2024 June 30, 2024, the REO JV held REO assets with a net carrying value of \$72.8 \$77.4 million.
+We have priority of distributions up to \$79.8 \$81.6 million before the JV Partner can participate in the economics of the REO JV.

-In 2019, we originated a \$182.6 million senior loan secured by an office portfolio in Philadelphia, PA.
+Philadelphia Office / Garage - In 2019, we originated a \$182.6 million senior loan secured by an office portfolio in Philadelphia, PA.
 In 2022, this loan was placed on nonaccrual status and subsequent interest collections were accounted for under the cost recovery method.
 As of September 30, 2023, the loan had a risk rating of 5 with an amortized cost of \$151.1 million.
-On December 22, 2023, we received a \$6.0 million partial repayment and then took title to the office property through a deed-in-lieu of foreclosure.
+On December 22, 2023, December 2023, we received a \$6.0 million partial repayment and then took title to the office property through a deed-in-lieu of foreclosure.
 The transaction was accounted for as an asset acquisition under ASC 805.
-Accordingly, we recorded the property with its net assets on the Condensed Consolidated Balance Sheet with an estimated fair value of \$86.4 million, which included \$1.3 million of cash received and \$76.5 million, \$24.6 million and \$15.9 million allocated to REO held for sale, lease intangible and other assets, and leasing and other liabilities, respectively.
-As a result, we recognized a \$58.7 million loan write-off for the difference between the carrying value of the foreclosed loan and the fair value of the REO's net assets.
-As of March 31, 2024, the REO's assets and liabilities met the criteria to be classified as held for sale under ASC 360.
-As such, depreciation on the building and building improvements was suspended.
+Accordingly, we recorded the property with portfolio and its net assets on the Condensed Consolidated Balance Sheet Sheets with an estimated fair value of \$86.4 million, which included \$1.3 million of cash received and \$76.5 million, \$24.6 million and \$15.9 million allocated to REO held for sale, lease intangible and other assets, and leasing and other liabilities, respectively.
+As a result, we recognized a \$58.7 million loan write-off for the difference between the carrying value amortized cost of the foreclosed loan and the fair value of the REO's net assets.